Should you aerate lawn before fertilizing

 When deciding on the best time to aerate your lawn, consider the type of grass you have and the condition of your soil.
 If your lawn experiences heavy foot traffic or is compacted, aeration may be beneficial more than once a year.

-See also How much to aerate and seed lawn
+See also How can i aerate my lawn without a machine

 Benefits of Aeration Best Time for Aeration